 - de: German

 - en: English

 - es: Spanish

 - fr: French

 - it: Italian

 - ja: Japanese

 - ko: Korean

 - pt_BR: Brazilian Portuguese

 - zh_CN: Simplified Chinese

-- zh_TW: Traditional Chinese
+- zh TW: Traditional Chinese

-Note: If the Oracle system identifier (SID) of the database is more than 8 characters, then you would need to update the Net service name in the tnsnames.ora file before running DVCA.
-See Oracle Database Vault Release Notes for more information.
+If the Oracle system identifier (SID) of the database is more than 8 characters, then you would need to update the Net service name in the tnsnames.ora file before running DVCA.
+See Oracle Database Vault Release Notes for Oracle Solaris on x86-64 (64-Bit) for more information.